Rishylovescars/Myntra-Test/README.md

 # Myntra-Test
-This is to test my CSS project on github
+This is to test my CSS myntra clone project using css on github.